 There are several references to dwelling-house in CAA01.
 The term appears in Part 2 (plant and machinery allowances – see CA23060), Part 2A (structures and buildings allowances – see CA92600), Part 3A (business premises renovation allowances – see CA45000) and Part 6 (research and development allowances – see CA60000).

-There is no definition of “dwelling house” for the other Parts and so it takes its ordinary meaning.
-A dwelling house is a building, or a part of a building; its distinctive characteristic is its ability to afford to those who use it the facilities required for day-to-day private domestic existence.
-In most cases there should be little difficulty in deciding whether or not particular premises comprise a dwelling house, but difficult cases may need to be decided on their particular facts.
+There is no definition of “dwelling-house” in these Parts of CAA01 and so the term takes its ordinary meaning.
+A dwelling-house is a building, or a part of a building; its distinctive characteristic is its ability to afford to those who use it the facilities required for day-to-day private domestic existence.
+In most cases there should be little difficulty in deciding whether or not particular premises comprise a dwelling-house, but difficult cases may need to be decided on their particular facts.
 In such cases the question is essentially one of fact.

-A person’s second or holiday home or accommodation used for holiday letting is a dwelling house.
-A block of flats is not a dwelling house although the individual flats within the block may be.
-A hospital, a prison, a nursing home or hotel (run as a trade and offering services, whether by the owner-occupier or by a tenant) are not dwelling houses.
+A person’s second or holiday home or accommodation used for holiday letting is a dwelling-house.
+A block of flats is not a dwelling-house although the individual flats within the block may be.
+A hospital, a prison, a nursing home or hotel (run as a trade and offering services, whether by an owner-occupier or by a tenant) are not dwelling houses.

-The common parts (for example the stairs and lifts) of a building which contains two or more dwelling houses will not, however, comprise a dwelling-house.
+The common parts of a building which contains two or more dwelling-houses, for example the stairs and lifts, will not comprise a dwelling-house.